My Purpose With This Blog

 I really do want to help break the debt acceptance that’s so prevalent in society right now so if you have any questions or issues or just want to reach out, please email me.

-All you really need to know about me you can find out from my t-shirts.
+All you really need to know about me you can discover from my favorite t-shirts.